Where does Lacazette rank amongst top PL strikers?

 14. Salomon Rondon, West Bromwich Albion — How would he do outside Pulis’ system?

-10. Manolo Gabbiadini, Southampton — Was Koeman his elixir, or was his brief run a lucky one?
+11. Manolo Gabbiadini, Southampton — Was Puel his elixir, his brief run a lucky one?

 Group Three: On the precipice

-6. Joshua King, Burnley — Eddie Howe helped produce 16-goal campaign; Can he do it again?
+7. Joshua King, Bournemouth — Eddie Howe helped produce 16-goal campaign; Can he do it again?

+6. Roberto Firmino, Liverpool — Initially we used Divock Origi as an out-and-out striker, but with Sadio Mane and Mohamed Salah on the wings, it’s Firmino who deserves the title of the Reds’ top striker.

 Group Four: A class of his own